ecstrema/MusescoreActionGroup/README.md

 The shortcut has to be valid, following this convention: <https://doc.qt.io/archives/qt-4.8/qshortcut.html#key-prop>

+There is an experimental shortcut parser, that you can disable by unchecking the `auto` tool button.

 **THIS IS NOT THE CASE BECAUSE OF THIS BUG: <https://musescore.org/en/node/311135#comment-1030086>** *Note that your defined shortcuts will appear automatically, without having to run the plugin.
 You should only have to run the plugin to add new shortcuts.*